Resources for Attorneys

 The Post Deportation Human Rights Project welcomes all attorneys who would like assistance with a post-deportation case or more general information on post-deportation law to contact us.
 In addition to legal advice and information, the PDHRP may be available to mentor attorneys working on post-deportation issues.

 We also ask for your assistance in representing individuals who have been removed and hope that you will be a partner in developing the field of post-deportation law.
 If you are an attorney interested in learning more about post-deportation law and representing a post-deportation client pro bono or if you are an attorney with previous experience in representing post-deportation clients and would be willing to share your expertise with us, please consider becoming a member of the PDHRP Pro Bono Panel, and complete the following form.
-A PDHRP attorney will follow up with you.
+A PDHRP attornMentally Incompetent But Deported Anyway: Strategies for Helping a Mentally Ill Client Return to the United States »

 You may also contact us directly.